-Unlocking the Future: Quantum Technology in Space! - YaNoticias
+Unlocking the Future: Quantum Technology in Space! - YANoticias

 Thales Alenia Space and Hispasat are embarking on a groundbreaking journey with the development of QKD-GEO, the first quantum key distribution (QKD) system to operate from geostationary orbit.
 This pioneering project, financed by Spain’s Recovery, Transformation, and Resilience Plan, aims to enhance secure communications across critical infrastructure and corporate sectors.

-With a budget of 103.5 million euros, the mission promises to revolutionize data security within the next 24 months.
+With a budget of 103.5 million euros, the mission promises to revolutionise data security within the next 24 months.
 The initiative entails constructing a sophisticated quantum payload, complemented by robust ground operations to conduct real-world tests between La Palma and Tenerife.
-This venture showcases a coalition of experts from Spain and Europe, emphasizing collaboration in the realm of quantum technology.
+This venture showcases a coalition of experts from Spain and Europe, emphasising collaboration in the realm of quantum technology.

 Quantum communications leverage the unique properties of photons, ensuring the integrity of data transfers.
 Unlike traditional methods, satellites can facilitate long-distance communication, significantly reducing signal attenuation and enhancing security.
 The project aspires to address potential vulnerabilities posed by the advent of quantum computing that could compromise existing encryption methods.